ZhuShaw-han/starter-hugo-academic/content/home/experience.md

     date_start: '2016-09-01'
     date_end: ''
     description: >-
-       2021, 2020, 2019:
-       * 3 times of THU General Excellence Scholarship for the academic year (top 10 students of 150)

        2021:

+       * THU General Excellence Scholarship for the academic year (around top 10 students of 150)

+       * Guo Zengyuan Scholarship

        * THU Science & Technology Innovation Excellence Scholarship (for top 4% students excellent in scientific research and technology innovation.
 I am the first and only female student to win this scholarship in 3 years)

+       2020:

+       * THU General Excellence Scholarship for the academic year (around top 10 students of 150)

-        * 2021: Guo Zengyuan Scholarship
+       * Academic Excellence Scholarship of THU

+       2019:

+       * THU General Excellence Scholarship for the academic year (around top 10 students of 150)

-        * 2020, 2019: Academic Excellence Scholarship of THU
+       * Academic Excellence Scholarship of THU

-        * 2019: Volunteer Excellence Scholarship of THU (top 2%)
+       * Volunteer Excellence Scholarship of THU (top 2%)

+       2018:

-        * 2018: 1st Class Scholarship for Freshmen of THU (top 1%)
+       * 1st Class Scholarship for Freshmen of THU (top 1%)

-        * 2018: Rank 1st among 980,000 high school graduates in the 2018 College Entrance Examination (Gaokao) of Henan Province.
+       * Rank 1st among 980,000 high school graduates in the 2018 College Entrance Examination (Gaokao) of Henan Province.

+       2016:

-        * 2016: Silver Medal, Chinese Girls' Mathematical Olympiad, rank 1st in the Henan Provincial Team and rank 1st of the silver medals (Rank 29th in the whole country)
+       * Silver Medal of Chinese Girls' Mathematical Olympiad, rank 1st in the Henan Provincial Team and rank 1st of the silver medals (Rank 29th in the whole country)